-The fifty-seventh question for the Q&A section of this blog is: “What is the hardest thing about love?”
+The eightieth question for the Q&A section of this blog is: “What is the most spontaneous you have ever been?”

 Check out Mike’s answer at http://emptystress.wordpress.com, and please feel free to post your own in the comments!

 (Next question: “What was your most Freudian moment?”)